-We are at the point of season change.
-Runny nose, nasal congestion, flu are common spread amongst children.
-We go the library, or during playtime, everyone’s nose is running and sneezing.
-Especially if you have children that are going to day care or school, this is non stoppable.
+It’s change of seasons.
+A runny nose, nasal congestion, cold, and flu are common spread amongst children.
+We go the library, or during playtime and everyone’s nose is running and sneezing.
+Especially if you have children that are going daycare or school, this is unstoppable.
 The hardest is the babies with the cold or a runny nose.
 They can’t breathe, they don’t know how to blow their noses.
 Since there is no medication to stop the runny nose, it is really hard.
-I remember when my son was 6 months old when he had a flu shot, his nose started and continues until he was 1.
+I remember when my son was 6 months old when he had a flu shot, his nose started running and continued until he turned 1.

-Especially, if you do not take care well, when you nurse your baby while he has runny nose, the fluid will get into middle ear and cause otitis, an infection of the middle ear.
+Especially, if you do not take care well, when you nurse your baby while he has a runny nose, the nasal fluid may get into the middle ear and cause otitis, an infection of the middle ear.
 We had this happen to my son for 3 times during his second 6-months.

-There is no cure for flu or runny nose.
+There is no definite treatment to cure flu or a runny nose.
 Doctors don’t prescribe antibiotics until there is an ear infection.
-But there are few things you can do.
-This is to help your baby sleep more comfortably at night and so that you can get rid of the runny nose a little faster:
+However, there are few things you can do to help your baby sleep more comfortably at night and so that you can get rid of the runny nose a little faster:

-- At the beginning of the flu or cold, if your baby started on solid foods feed your baby chicken broth soup.
+- At the beginning of the flu or cold, if your baby is eating solid foods feed, your baby with chicken broth soup.
 This is really helpful.
 The helpfulness of the enzymes in the chicken soup have been scientifically proven.

-- If age appropriate, have your baby consume foods and drinks that contain vitamin C. If you are nursing, you increase the consumption of vitamin C containing foods.
+- If age appropriate, have your baby consume foods and fluids that contain vitamin C. If you are nursing, you increase the consumption of vitamin C containing foods.

 - For little babies you might want to use Nosefrida to suck the fluid from baby’s nose.
 I discovered this tool last year.
 I bought one for my son and one for my daughter.
 I have to make sure they each have their own to prevent the viruses from playing nose hopping.
 Because my daughter is still too young and don’t know how to blow her nose, this is very ideal to use before nursing or after bath.
 The strength of the suction depends on your lung capacity.
 Don’t worry there is a filter in there.
 Also since it does not go deep into the nostrils, like the other bulb syringes, it will not harm your baby’s nose.
 Some babies might not like this application but the results and its success is what matters at the end.
 Fall is back, we started using it again.

-- Make sure to dry your baby’s hair well after bath and make sure you don’t go out after baths.
+- Make sure to dry your baby’s hair well after bath and make sure you don’t go outdoors after baths.

 - I found Sudacare vapor plug pretty helpful.
 I make sure to have the humidifier plugged up not so near my son and that the room is not filled with strong scent when I close the door.
 At one point during the night, I unplug it.